 Employers, weapons dealers, the Department of Motor Vehicles, financial lenders, landlords, and individuals may request and conduct background checks before making decisions in Arizona.
 A background check may look into the person’s criminal, employment, driver, or another history for black marks that may impact the investigator’s decision.
-If you have a criminal history in Arizona, we can ask the Judge to set aside your conviction.
+If you have a criminal history and are located in Scottsdale, Peoria, Surprise, Sun City, or anywhere else in Maricopa County, Arizona, contact us so we can ask the Judge to set aside your conviction.
 Under Arizona law, a set aside will not remove the conviction from you record, but your record will be amended to reflect that your conviction has been set aside and the charges have been dismissed.

-In Arizona, background checks can serve to confirm Social Security numbers, confirm home addresses, check driving records, obtain a credit score report, and provide an overview of criminal history.
+In Arizona, background checks can serve to confirm Social Security numbers and home addresses, check driving records, obtain a credit score report, and provide an overview of criminal history.
 An Arizona background check can surface criminal record information from different states, not just in Arizona.
 Crimes you committed in a different state, therefore, could appear on your Arizona background check.
+Additionally, dismissed cases may even show up on your background check.

 The information an investigator requests during a background check depends on the point of the investigation.
 Someone checking the background of a caregiver job applicant, for example, may express the most interest in a criminal history and Social Security check, while a landlord may need credit and employment information.
 Most investigators will provide a list of information they will be checked prior to conducting the background investigation.

 There are no limits to who can request a background check in Arizona.
 Individuals and non-professionals can access background information on a person through many different online resources, often for a fee.
 Neither state nor federal law requires someone to have a badge or be an employer to request a background check.
 However, the information available may have limits a professional investigator can surpass.